sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 > Heads-up: when configuring strongSwan using certs and dnsmasq, two devices cannot use the same provisioning profile simultaneously.

-Open "Apple Configurator 2", then click "File", then "New Profile".
+Open “Apple Configurator 2”, then click “File”, then “New Profile”.

-In "General", enter "Self-hosted strongSwan VPN" in "Name".
+In “General”, enter “Self-hosted strongSwan VPN” in “Name”.

 ![apple-configurator-general](apple-configurator-general.png?shadow=1)

-In "Certificates", click "Configure" and select "ca.crt".
-Then click "+" and select "john.p12".
+In “Certificates”, click “Configure” and select “ca.crt”.
+Then click “+” and select “john.p12”.
 The password is the one from [step 28](#step-28-generate-client-cert).

 ![apple-configurator-certificates](apple-configurator-certificates.png?shadow=1)

-In "VPN", click "Configure" and enter the settings from the following screenshot (replace `185.193.126.203` with IP of server).
+In “VPN”, click “Configure” and enter the settings from the following screenshot (replace `185.193.126.203` with IP of server).

-The "Child SA Params" are the same as "IKE SA Params".
+The “Child SA Params” are the same as “IKE SA Params”.

 ![apple-configurator-vpn](apple-configurator-vpn.png?shadow=1)

-Finally, click "File", then "Save", and save file as "john.mobileconfig".
+Finally, click “File”, then “Save”, and save file as “john.mobileconfig”.

 ### Step 32: add VPN profile to iPhone using Apple Configurator 2

 Unlock iPhone, connect it to Mac using USB cable and open Apple Configurator 2.

-In "All Devices", double-click on iPhone, then "Add", and finally "Profiles".
+In “All Devices”, double-click on iPhone, then “Add”, and finally “Profiles”.

-Select "john.mobileconfig" and follow instructions.
+Select “john.mobileconfig” and follow instructions.

-On iPhone, open "Settings", then "Profile Downloaded" and tap "Install".
+On iPhone, open “Settings”, then “Profile Downloaded” and tap “Install”.

 **If this steps fails (a recent update to Apple Configurator 2 has introduced a bug), please run the following and try again.**